matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

     - If it is, then the catch block will catch the exception:
         - The variable `e` is bound to exception object
         - The code within the catch block is executed
-        - If that code throws an exception, then the newly thrown exception is propagated in place ot the original one
+        - If that code throws an exception, then the newly thrown exception is propagated in place to the original one
         - Otherwise, control process to the next statement after the try...catch
     - If it is not, the original exception continues to propagate